mechanist01/claude-sidebar/README.md

 - "Invalid API key": Double-check your API key in the settings
 - "Failed to send message": Check your internet connection
-- "Rate limit exceeded": Wait a few minutes and try again

 ## Technical Architecture